bracesdev/errtrace/README.md

    ```
 4. Run your tests to ensure everything still works.
   You may see failures
-  if you’re comparing errors with `==` on critical paths
+  if you're comparing errors with `==` on critical paths
-  or if you’re type-casting errors directly.
+  or if you're type-casting errors directly.
   See [Error wrapping](#error-wrapping) for more details.

    ```bash